Bartozzz/bartozzz.github.io/_posts/2018-04-29-publishing-packages-to-npm.md

 methodB.call(bar, "param");
 {% endhighlight %}

-This doesn't solve cases like `methodD` in the previous example, but, at least, can be optimized by tree shaking.
+This doesn't solve cases like `methodD` in the previous example but, at least, can be optimized by tree shaking.
 There are different proposals which could serve this purpose a little bit better.

 #### Bind operator proposal